yunfanY-bot/flight-search/README.md

 Once you finish downloading and setups, go to the directory of our project:

     cd cs225finalproject

+(If you are on Mac, you may need to remove the .objs file from the directory before running our program)

     make
     ./final

-And now you should see "Please type departure airport IATA code (input q to quit)" in the terminal:
+It may takes 20s for our program to build graph, then you will see "Please type departure airport IATA code (input q to quit)" in the terminal:

 Open airports.dat.txt, enter IATA codes (3-letter codes) of desired airports (eg. Los Angeles->LAX, remember, this has to be CAPITALIZED, lax will not be a valid code).
 Invalid airports will be filtered by our program.